RobertoPaulino/web-crawler/README.md

 # Web Crawler

 A concurrent web crawler written in Go that traverses websites, extracts links, and provides a report of all internal links found.
+Now with serverless deployment support for Vercel!

 ## Features